 As you can see, there is a reason instruments are made using brass, it is the best quality for the price, additionally, when you buy an instrument you may find that they have a lacquer (extra layer) on top of the main material.

 In terms of weight, the lowest density metal is stainless steel, then brass, nickel, copper, silver, gold in that order, so if you don’t want to buy a plastic instrument, you can try lowering the weight of your instrument by having no lacquer and stainless steel parts.

-So sellers can trick you into believing you’re buying something you’re not, for example let’s say that you found a cornet and the title says something like “Gold brass Bb Cornet with hard case” for $500 USD.
-In the best case, the instrument is made of brass and has a lacquer of gold on top of it and in the worst case the instrument is made of brass with a layer of gold color paint.
+So sellers can trick you into believing you’re buying something you’re not, for example, let’s say that you found a cornet and the title says something like “Gold brass Bb Cornet with the hard case” for $500 USD.
+In the best case, the instrument is made of brass and has a lacquer of gold on top of it, and in the worst case, the instrument is made of brass with a layer of gold color paint.

 In terms of durability instruments should last decades especially if you focus on avoiding rust, most of the metals are resistant to rust and can be cleaned in case you get them anyway, so it’s a good investment in the long run.

 How do I use this information?